9 Chapter 9 Hypothesis testing

 Let’s review some considerations for Null hypothesis statistical testing (NHST)!

 Null hypothesis statistical testing (NHST) is commonly used in many fields.
-If you pick up almost any scientific or biomedical research publication, you will see NHST being used to test hypotheses, and in their introductory psychology textbook, Gerrig & Zimbardo (2002) referred to NHST as the “backbone of psychological research”.
+If you pick up almost any scientific or biomedical research publication, you will see NHST being used to test hypotheses.
 Thus, learning how to use and interpret the results from hypothesis testing is essential to understand the results from many fields of research.

 There is great interest in the use of body-worn cameras by police officers, which are thought to reduce the use of force and improve officer behavior.
 However, in order to establish this we need experimental evidence, and it has become increasingly common for governments to use randomized controlled trials to test such ideas.
 A randomized controlled trial of the effectiveness of body-worn cameras was performed by the Washington, DC government and DC Metropolitan Police Department in 2015-2016.
 Officers were randomly assigned to wear a body-worn camera or not, and their behavior was then tracked over time to determine whether the cameras resulted in less use of force and fewer civilian complaints about officer behavior.